-Step 2 Step 3 Step 4 Step 5 Area Description of feature/ attribute Scale (at which attribute matters) Importance (of attribute) Trend (in relation to target) Biodiversity and earth heritage value Magnitude of impact Assessment Score Eversden and Wimpole Woods Special Area of Conservation (SAC) Ancient coppice woodland (Eversden Wood) and high forest woods likely to be of more recent origin (Wimpole Woods).
-Designated for Annex II species that are a primary reason for selection of this site: - Barbastelle Barbastella barbastellus International area for foraging.
-Flight paths such as hedgerows and other parts of woodland may be used when bats forage Unknown - The population trend of the colony is unknown as is the extent and availability of offsite habitat.
-The following document has been published that includes specific restoration targets for the qualifying features of the SAC: European Site Conservation Objectives: Supplementary advice on conserving and restoring site features (Natural England 2019). site with limited potential for substitution.
-Neutral - The Proposed Scheme will not impose any direct or indirect impact on the SAC.
+Step 2 Step 3 Step 4 Step 5 Area Description of feature/ attribute Scale (at which attribute matters) Importance (of attribute) Trend (in relation to target) Biodiversity and earth heritage value Magnitude of impact Assessment Score Eversden and Wimpole Woods Special Area of Conservation SAC) Ancient coppice woodland (Eversden Wood) and high forest woods likely to be of more recent origin (Wimpole Woods).
+Designated for Annex II species that are a primary reason for selection of this site: - Barbastelle Barbastella barbastellus International species of bat.
+A colony is associated with trees in Wimpole Woods.
+The colony uses trees as a summer maternity roost and the wider area for foraging.
+Flight paths such as hedgerows and other parts of woodland may be used when bats forage outside the SAC.
+Unknown - The population trend of the colony is unknown as is the extent and availability of offsite habitat.
+The following document has been published that includes specific restoration targets for the qualifying features of the SAC: European Site Conservation Objectives: Supplementary advice on conserving and restoring site features (Natural England 2019).
+Very high - Internationally important Neutral - The Proposed Scheme will not impose any direct or indirect impact on the SAC.
 The Site is 18km north-east of the SAC which is outside the Core Sustenance Zone (CSZ; a measure of the area on which the bat colony depends for feeding) of the SAC and it is considered unlikely that barbastelle roost on Site.
 Additionally, the Proposed Scheme will not impact any roosting or foraging habitat for bats of any species.
-Fenland Special Area of Conservation (SAC) The Fenland SAC is a network of three wetland sites comprising Woodwalton Fen, Wicken Fen and Chippenham Fen.
+Neutral renland Special rea of Conservation SAC) The Fenland SAC is a network of three wetland sites comprising Woodwalton Fen, Wicken Fen and Chippenham Fen.
 These consist of habitats including fens and marshes with areas of deciduous woodland, small areas of arable land and inland water bodies including drainage ditches.
 The Site is 5.5km from the nearest of the three SAC wetland sites, Wicken Fen while Chippenham Fen is 9km distant.
-The SAC supports Annex I habitats which are the primary reason for the site's designation: - 6410 Molinia meadows on calcareous, peaty or clayey-silt-laden soils (Molinion caeruleae); and -7210 Calcareous fens with Cladium mariscus and species of the Caricion davallianae .
-The SAC also has Annex II species present but these are not the primary reason for designation: -1149 Spined loach Cobitis taenia ; and -1166 Great crested newt Triturus cristatus .
-International one of the most extensive of the three wetland sites. site with limited potential for substitution.
+The SAC supports Annex I habitats which are the primary reason for the site's designation: -6410 Molinia meadows on calcareous, peaty or clayey-silt-laden soils (Molinion caeruleae); and -7210 Calcareous fens with Cladium mariscus and species of the Caricion davallianae.
+The SAC also has Annex II species present but these are not the primary reason for designation: -1149 Spined loach Cobitis taenia; and -1166 Great crested newt Triturus cristatus.
+International High - Fenland SAC holds one of the most extensive examples of the tall herb-rich East Anglian type of M24 Molinia caerulea - Cirsium dissectum fen-meadow.
+It is important for the conservation of the geographical and ecological range of the habitat type, as this type of fenmeadow is rare and ecologically distinctive in East Anglia. features which are the reason for the SAC's designation vary at each of the three wetland sites.
 Neutral - The Proposed Scheme will not impact the Fenland SAC as it is 5.4km away and not ecologically or hydrologically connected.
 Furthermore, the Proposed Scheme is considered to be of a low impact nature in an already urban landscape.
 Neutral